 HUNTINGTON BEACH, Calif.
-(AP) -- Police say crowds in the aftermath of the U.S. Open of Surfing refused to leave downtown Huntington Beach, and officers
+(AP) -- Police say crowds in the aftermath of the U.S. Open of Surfing refused to leave downtown Huntington Beach, and officersin riot gear had to clear the streets as fights broke out and property wasdamaged.

 There were no immediate reports of injuries or arrests.